DoggyApp/.github/profile/README.md

 ![Alt text](https://github.com/DoggyApp/.github/blob/main/Screenshot%20from%202026-07-01%2015-12-55.png)

+Youc an explore each dashboard in the frontend Repo, The services are not all correctly put together, and there is more debugging I have to do to properly have everything running.
+But I hope to continue working on this into the furture.
+The only issue is the cost.
+Between the loadbalancers, NAT Gateways, EC2 instances (spot instances for the EKS nodes and dedicated for the MGMT bastion, as well as EKS itself, the amount comes to $350, I can't justify the expence before I land a better paying job).

 ## 8.0 Roadmap (in no general order...)

 - Build a dedicated staging environment for the application on ElasticBeanstalk.
 The cost of hosting it is $350 a month a cheaper alternative until most of the work is out of the way would be ideal.